FreshVine/Documentation-Site/src/content/guide/getting-started/setup-guide.md

 This guide will recommend a place to start (and where to go in your Fresh Vine to do it).
 Use the rest of the Docs to better understand each section.
 This guide is not comprehensive - just a place to start.

+## Basic Customizing

+We want to make sure Fresh Vine is tailored to your community as best as possible.
+The first thing we suggest to do is to "customize" some basic things - address, people types, group categories, giving funds & templates and your logo.
+For information on where to do this and why, see "Customizing Fresh Vine" under "Getting Started" here in the guide.

+Once these basic things are set (should only take a few minutes), move on to the following steps for further instruction/customization.

 ## Admin Setup
 ### What is in the Admin section?
 The Admin section of Fresh Vine is only accessible to Administrators of your community.
 The Admin section is where most of the customization of the software is set, to make Fresh Vine as a whole, more useful to you, and how your organization runs.